 Trickster gods, like Puck in Shakespeare’s A Midsummer Night’s Dream, are always representatives of Mercury, who is the catalyst of all alchemical processes but particularly that of the Marriage of the Sun and the Moon.
 No matter the amount of painstaking effort put into an operation, without Mercury’s divine intervention, the Child of the Philosopher will be stillborn.

-If you would like to read more about their romantic tryst, as it shows up in the night skies over Avalon, please read The Honey Moon of the Gods.
+If you would like to read more about their romantic tryst, as it’s depicted in the night skies over Avalon at Beltane, please read The Honey Moon of the Gods.

 Featured picture credit: SWINS COM